rizwanzaheer/sabhi-mobile/src/uiux/readme.md

-# UI UX Lib
+# UIUX Lib

-UI UX is a simple but flexible UI framework for React Native
+UIUX is a simple but flexible UI framework for React Native